Canada Feminist Fund

 Eligible CFF Recipients

-- Local academic institutions working on local projects in the West Bank, Gaza Strip and/or East Jerusalem
+- Local academic institutions working on local activities in the West Bank, Gaza and/or East Jerusalem;

 - Canadian non-governmental and not-for-profit organizations that are working on local development activities through a local office.